Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Image: Shevibe/Vibeology

-You probably know by now that when it comes to any product that goes directly on the genitals, the first place I look is the ingredients list.
+You probably know by now that, when testing any product that goes directly on the genitals, the first thing I do is look at the ingredients list.
 So what’s in Vibeology Clitoral Stimulation Cream and is it safe and body-friendly?

-Squalane: Squalene (note the spelling) is an oil that is traditionally taken from shark livers but can also be derived from plant sources.
-It has been a popular ingredient in skincare products for many years thanks to its hydrating and anti-inflammatory properties.
-Squalane is just a slightly different form of squalene.
-Animal-based squalane is not only cruel, but also environmentally unfriendly and unsustainable.
+• Plant-based Squalane: Squalene (note the spelling) is an oil that is traditionally taken from shark livers but can also be derived from plant sources.
 I reached out to Vibeology’s team and their development chemist confirmed that they use plant-based squalane from olives.

-I have no concerns about Vibeology Pulse Clitoral Stimulation Cream from a body-safety perspective.
+I have no concerns about Vibeology Pulse Clitoral Stimulation Cream from an ingredients or body-safety perspective.

 Sensory Properties